googleinterns/schemaorg-generator/schema/python/README.md

 # SchemaOrgUtils Python
-This directory contains an install-able python library that can be used to serialize and validate feed.
+This directory contains a python library that can be used to serialize and validate feed.

 ## Usage
 ### Install the package